The Haunting

 The group, with the exception of Luke (Russ Tamblyn) – who is set to inherit the house - were chosen because they all experienced supernatural occurrences and exhibit strange psychic tendencies; Theo (Claire Bloom) has ESP, while Eleanor was spooked by a violent poltergeist when she was a young girl: an event she is still in denial of.
 Time is spent developing the characters and exploring group dynamics before proceedings plunge into outright terror.
 To begin with, the group, with the exception of Dr Markway (Richard Johnson), are sceptical about the reputed haunting of the house.
 Markway utilises a scientific approach to his investigation which results in rational explanations offered for the weird occurrences which abound within the walls of Hill House; though he does warn that a closed mind is the worst form of defence against the supernatural.
 They suggest that as the building is made up of weird angles, doors are hung off centre so appear to close when no one is looking, and draughts contribute to the odd cold spots felt in various rooms and hallways.
 Dialogue is used to evoke a sense of foreboding too, as talk of phantom dogs, ghostly muttering in the night and the suggestion that whatever stalks throughout the house is actively trying to separate the group, adds to the ominous tone.

 The Haunting is a masterfully constructed chiller that still retains its power to unsettle.
 The initially quiet, unassuming approach Wise utilises to create slow-burning tension eventually gives way to an all out, yet still credible and affecting, assault on the senses.
-A shining example of the ‘less is more’ approach to horror, and one to watch alone with the lights off…
+A shining example of the ‘less is more’ approach to horror, and a wholly fitting adaptation of Jackson's novel - one of the finest psychological horror stories ever published.
+One to watch alone with the lights off…

 Popular posts from this blog